specialized806/microsoft-365-docs/microsoft-365/commerce/subscriptions/resolve-detached-subscriptions.md

 - QuickDraft
 - AdminTemplateSet
 search.appverid: MET150
+ROBOTS: NOINDEX, NOFOLLOW
-description: "Learn how to understand and resolve issues related to detached subscriptions in the Microsoft 365 admin center." ms.date: 09/26/2024
+description: "Learn how to resolve a detached subscription in the Microsoft 365 admin center." ms.date: 09/30/2024
 ---

 # Resolve detached subscriptions in the Microsoft 365 admin center